sider/sider-docs/docs/tools/javascript/eslint.md

 ### What if our repo does not have `package.json`?

-{% hint style="info" %}
-We generally recommend using `npm install` to install dependencies.
+> We generally recommend using `npm install` to install dependencies.
 This standard way allows us to handle your dependencies correctly.
 This way, we'll never install an ESLint version different from the one you want to use.
+>

-However, we also try to install dependencies even if `package.json` cannot be found in your repository.
+> However, we also try to install dependencies even if `package.json` cannot be found in your repository.
 This mechanism is for backward compatibility.
 It is unstable and unreliable, and we are no longer actively supporting it.
+>

-Put `package.json` in your repository and set  `npm_install: true`.
+> Put `package.json` in your repository and set  `npm_install: true`.
 This is stable and future-proof.
-{% endhint %}

 If your repository does not contain a `package.json` or have `npm_install:` set to `true`, Sider tries to install required npm packages as the following: